You Have One Day in London? Here’s What To See, Eat, and Drink!

 Oh, and if you do end up staying a night, you can check here for accommodations in London.
 Check out The Sanctuary House Hotel for a beautiful hotel and Clink 78 for a great hostel (both in the city centre) and well-connected/close to all the best attractions.
 Clink actually made our list of hostels in Europe we loved.

-We love exploring the United Kingdom and Europe, in general, so here are some other posts that you may find useful!
+We love exploring the United Kingdom and – in general – travelling around Europe, so here are some other posts that you may find useful!

 Wake Up Activity: Catch the Sunrise